Skip to content

 Sound insulation can be achieved through the following means

-• Sound insulating materials such as compressed straw slabs, cork slabs, and slag wool use of an insulating layer of 1.5 cm to 3 cm is usually sufficient.
+• Sound insulating materials such as compressed straw slabs, cork slabs, and slag wool use of an insulating layer of 1.5 cm to 3 cm to be usually sufficient.

 Good daylighting must be sufficient to create a pleasing environment.
 The aggregate area for natural light is 30 – 33 % of the floor area.
 Proper ventilation is necessary to create air movement, removing bacteria.